Posted: July 30 2018

 Introducing the Centre on Drug Policy Evaluation: A New Identity and Mandate for the organization formerly known as the International Centre for Science in Drug Policy

-Toronto, Canada –A Toronto-based drug policy research and communications group housed at St. Michael’s Hospital has unveiled its new identity.
+Toronto, Canada –A Toronto-based drug policy research and communications group housed at St. Michael’s Hospital, a site of Unity Health Toronto, has unveiled its new identity.
 The Centre on Drug Policy Evaluation (CDPE; www.cdpe.org), previously known as the International Centre for Science in Drug Policy, is also announcing a new website and research projects aimed at combating the opioid overdose epidemic through public health interventions and the development of effective drug policies.

 Since its inception in 2010 as the International Centre for Science in Drug Policy (ICSDP), the CDPE has been committed to improving community health and safety by conducting research and outreach to guide effective and evidence-based policy responses to substance use.
 The CDPE adheres to the highest standards of peer-reviewed scientific research and works collaboratively with governments, affected communities, and civil society.
 With a long history of producing accessible, relevant, and high impact research and knowledge translation materials, the CDPE has made significant contributions to the knowledge base for effective drug policies and is a sought-after source of expertise in this field.

 While the overarching mission and principles of the CDPE remain consistent, the organization has broadened its portfolio under the leadership of Executive Director, Dr. Dan Werb.
 This expansion led to an internal decision to rebrand the organization to better reflect its activities and accomplishments.